Decision-making with possibilistic inferential models: Introduction

 \section{Introduction}

-In scientific applications, often the goal is to learn some feature of a system under investigation based on observed data.
-This was the setting \citet{fisher1973} had in mind when developing his widely-used framework for scientific inference.
-In other applications, however, the primary focus might be on decision-making, which can often be carried out successfully without fully understanding the system under investigation.
-At least intuitively, if one were able to reliably learn about the relevant features of the underlying system, in the sense of Fisher, then good---perhaps even optimal---decisions ought to be within reach.
-The goal of the present paper is to investigate this connection between reliable or valid probabilistic inference and decision-making in cases where inferences are not based on a precise probability distribution, Bayesian or otherwise.
+In some data analysis applications, the goal is to reliably quantify uncertainty about features of the system or population under investigation.
+In others, the primary focus is on decision making.
+At least intuitively, quality decisions can be made without reliably inferring features of the system or population; but if one could reliably infer the relevant features of the underlying system, then good---perhaps even optimal---decisions ought to be within reach.
+The present paper's goal is to investigate this connection between reliable uncertainty quantification and formal decision-making.